DigiDuncan/DigiDocs/digiosc.md

     - Text file

 ## Limitations
-* You can not bind two inputs to the same parameter.
+* You can not bind two parameters to the same input.
-    - This is because you can reasonably press any combination of buttons at once, so overlap is basically guaranteed.
+    - There are ways to solve this problem via Unity.
 * Input types are restricted in what data they can send.
     - Table below.